Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Arequipa (second city, "White City"): Rent PEN 1,000-2,000/month.
 Mall Aventura and Real Plaza have card acceptance.
 Colonial center restaurants accept cards.
 More affordable than Lima by 30-40%.

 Trujillo/Piura (northern coast): Rent PEN 700-1,500/month.
 Mall Aventura Trujillo and Open Plaza Piura accept cards.
-Outside malls, card acceptance drops significantly.
+Outside malls, card acceptance drops sharply.

 The Informal Economy and No-KYC Access

 Peru's informal economy (approximately 70% of the workforce, 30%+ of GDP) creates a population of millions who earn income outside the formal banking system.
-While Yape has brought digital payments to many unbanked Peruvians, traditional crypto card KYC requirements (government ID, proof of address, bank statement) exclude a significant portion of the population.
+While Yape has brought digital payments to many unbanked Peruvians, traditional crypto card KYC requirements (government ID, proof of address, bank statement) exclude a large share of the population.

 KAST addresses this directly with a lighter basic tier that can go live before a full bank-style document stack is assembled.
 For informal workers who receive payment in cash and convert to crypto via Binance P2P (accepting Yape), a KAST card provides international Visa spending capability without the documentation barriers of Peruvian bank accounts.